Benefits of Applicant Tracking System: Insights for Modern Recruiters

 Bad Hire Cost

-The US Department of Labor estimates bad hires cost up to 30% of first-year salary.
-For a $75,000 role, that's $22,500 in direct replacement costs and when you add lost productivity, team morale impact, and re-hiring time, the real number often reaches $30,000–$150,000 per bad hire.
-Structured, consistent ATS screening reduces this risk significantly.
+The US Department of Labor estimates bad hires cost up to 30% of the first-year salary.
+For a $75,000 role, that’s $22,500 in direct replacement costs, and when you add lost productivity, team morale impact, and re-hiring time, the real number often reaches $30,000–$150,000 per bad hire.
+Structured, consistent ATS screening significantly reduces this risk.

-With those baselines established, the benefits of an applicant tracking system become much more concrete each one maps back to either cutting into that vacancy cost, reducing bad hire rate, or eliminating compliance exposure.
+With those baselines established, the benefits of an applicant tracking system become much more concrete; each one maps back to either reducing vacancy costs, reducing the bad-hire rate, or eliminating compliance exposure.

 Time Savings and Recruiting Automation